 Ingredients and Substitutions

-You don’t need much for the gluten-free protein balls and there’s actually no peanut butter (or other nut butter) involved.
+You don’t need much for the gluten-free protein balls and there’s actually no peanut butter (or other nut butter) involved, just like this full-on dairy-free birthday cake recipe.

-However, know that the protein powder you choose will affect the taste and texture of the balls as all vegan protein powders absorb differently.
+- Protein powder: Know that the vegan protein powder you choose will affect the taste and texture of the balls, as all vegan protein powders absorb differently.
 I’ve used both Botanica Protein Powder and Thrive Protein to make these.

 Expert Tips To Make It